riocordero/radiogenius/README.md

 radiogenius
 ===========

-a repository for the radiogenius hackathon
+A repository for the radiogenius hackathon